 A newer game, similar to fill in the blank.
-Each round one player flips over a prompt card, then from your hand everyone else has to pick a word that most relates to the prompt, then the first player picks the winner.
+Each round one player (the Judge) flips over a prompt card, then from your hand everyone else has to pick a word that most relates to the prompt, then the Judge picks the winner.
 You keep your cards to track your score.
-Sometimes its not enough to match the word, but pick a combination that the judge will like the most.
+Sometimes its not enough to match the word, but pick a combination that the Judge will like the most.
 A more mature (vulgar) version of this game is called Cards Against Humanity.

 Bears vs. Babies

 A Deck Building game wherein you draw either members of the baby army, or pieces of bear that you can put together in a Frankenstein style to fight the babies!
 Yes, in this game Bears are the good guys, Babies are the bad guys.

 You have decided to expand your kingdom into the nearby unclaimed lands.
 However, many other neighboring kingdoms have decided to do the same.
 Race out and grow your lands, while not leaving anything too undefended from attacks.
 Balance your resources, and keep track of your players movements in this competitive game.